tkeranen666/cis237assignment6/README.md

 * Ability to click on a table header and sort the list of items by that column.
 You must do at least 2 column headings.
 * Write at least 2 unit tests to verify your code.

+I added a few unit test methods, but they're kind of generic.

 ### Notes

 There is a Youtube video I found that should help you out with MVC.